-The judicial review period before the Ankara administrative courts usually takes about 24 to 30 months.
+The judicial review period before the Ankara administrative courts usually takes about 12 to 24 months.
 Decisions by the Ankara administrative courts are, in turn, subject to appeal before the High State Court.
-The appeal period before the High State Court also usually takes about 24 to 30 months.
+The appeal period before the High State Court usually takes about 24 to 36 months.